 2. Fantastic for making ahead!
-Either freeze them (defrost before reheating) or keep them in the refrigerator.
+Bake per recipe then either freeze them (defrost before reheating) or keep them in the refrigerator.
 Them pop them in a 180C/350F oven for 10 minutes just to heat through.

 3. Spraying the muffin tin + the butter and cream helps keep the gratin stacks from sticking to the muffin tin.
 Also, the muffin tin I use is non stick.
 If your muffin tin is not non stick, spray it generously with oil before putting the potato in to ensure it slips out easily!
 Because starchy potatoes are used for this recipe, they breakdown and become soft so they sort of bond together which helps keep these stacks upright.
 Some might slide slightly when you take them out but the resting time helps "set" them.

 4. Any pourable cream is fine though thickened / heavy cream will yield creamiest result because they have a higher fat content.